 General Custer´s figure is the Revell Confederate cavalry officer.
 He got some extra GreenStuff hair and pistol holster, many cuts of the uniform and a side bent hat.

 All officer´s saddles got a shortened rifle for it to look like the Springfield carbines.
-The flag is the Headquarter´s flag of the 7th cavalry made Custer´s wife.
+The flag is the Headquarter´s flag of the 7th cavalry made by Custer´s wife.

-Major Benteen had long hair in 1876 and he is looking a bit with Louis XIV but also close to the real one.
+Major Benteen had long hair in 1876 and he is looking a bit like Louis XIV but also close to the real one.
 On his shoulders there is no hair but the distinctive shoulder straps.
 The same Italeri figure was used for the more fragile Major Reno with a different painted straw hat and moustache.

 The dismounted figures got many new hats for variety but also to replace hatless heads.
 The rescaled cowboys become great troopers after trimming the boots and cutting the second pistol and holster.
 Also you can get some troopers in sack coats by using the Revell firing cowboys.